Naima Sahlbom

 Naima Sahlbom (15 May 1871 – 29 March 1957) was a Swedish chemist, mineralogist, and peace activist.
-She is considered to be one of Sweden's most notable women chemists of the late 19th and early 20th century.
+She is considered to be one of Sweden's most notable women chemists of the early 20th century.

 Early life and education

 Sahlbom was born in Stockholm, Sweden, on 15 May 1871.
 She was the daughter of Charlotte (née Hallin) Sahlbom and Gustav Valfrid Sahlbom, a civil engineer.
 As a youth, she attended the Wallinska Girls' School, Sweden's first educational institution to offer university-preparatory education for girls.
 Scientifically-inclined, Sahlbom was arranged by her father to volunteer at Stockholm Water's laboratory, and she obtained her primary lab experience.
 In 1893 Sahlbom passed her matriculation examinations and attended Stockholm högskola (now Stockholm University), where she gained experience in the analysis of minerals.
 Nominated by Helge Bäckström, Sahlbom was inducted as a member of the Geological Society of Stockholm on 10 May 1894.
 In 1894 she attended Uppsala University, majoring in geology and graduating in 1896.